PotatoJnny/ReSCO_TMLR/ReSCO/models/README.md

   )
 ```
 We provide the code snippet below as an example of how to instantiate the maxcut model for the purpose of using out of this package pipeline.
-Also, to see an example of how the `ml_collections` is used to set up the configs when running a script, you can refer to `discs/experiment/run_sampling_local.sh' and `discs/experiment/main_sampling.py' with `config_flags.DEFINE_config_file` use-case.
+Also, to see an example of how the `ml_collections` is used to set up the configs when running a script, you can refer to `ReSCO/experiment/run_sampling_local.sh' and `ReSCO/experiment/main_sampling.py' with `config_flags.DEFINE_config_file` use-case.
 ```
 import importlib
-from discs.models.configs import maxcut_config
+from ReSCO.models.configs import maxcut_config
 from ml_collections import config_dict
 from ml_collections import config_flags